schmidtbri/ml-base/docs/basic.md

 ## Adding Schemas to Your Model

-To add schema information to the model class, we'll use the pydantic package:
+To add schema information to the model class, we'll use the pydantic package.
+The pydantic package allows us to state the schema requirements of the model's input and output programatically as Python classes:

 ```python